peteamiri/Tutorials/Cloud Computing/Azure/SharePoint/README.md

 # Security and Complinace in SharePoint

-The Misrosoft has adopted the Zero Trust Security Model as a holistic approach for security and compliance for, SharePoint, OneDrive, Teams, outlook, and Office 365 applications.
+Microsoft has adopted the Zero Trust Security Model as a holistic approach for the basis of its security and compliance infrastructure and its security posture and policies.
+The Microsoft 365 Compliance Center can centrally define, manage, deploy, and monitor security policies for services like SharePoint, OneDrive, Teams, Outlook, and Office 365 applications.

 #### For more information See